 7. The Right Approach

 How we guide and discipline our children makes all the difference.
 Personalities and needs are different.
 Some need a firm hand, while others need a gentle touch.
 Measure your approach based on how your child reacts.

 Are your conversations dominated by constant correcting?
 This can cause a child to lose self-confidence and shut you out.
 Balance your conversations intently.
 Choose the right moments to speak into their lives.
 Give them room to make mistakes and fail.
-Even ask them if they’d like your opinion.
+Ask them if they’d even like for you to share your opinion.

 Be yourself.
 If you are relaxed and open, your child will respond back with the same.
 They should know that “your door is always open” to discuss life’s issues.
 If love and trust exist in your home, communication will flow smoothly.

 Huddle up with your kids and ask, “Has there ever been anything you didn’t feel comfortable telling me?”